anne-zou/Trip-Router/README.md

 # Trip-Router
-Android client application for a Socially Optimal Multi-Modal Routing Platform
+Android client application for a Socially Optimal Multi-Modal Routing Platform.

 Utilizes the Google Maps and Google Places APIs to create a UI for routing and navigation.
 Uses the Retrofit HTTP-client to fetch trip-routing data from servers running the following engine: https://github.com/visor-vu/trip-planner-routing-engine